BRY402/SBPacker/README.md

 * The require function will not work as intended, if you have code that checks the required path and name given with `local name, path = ...`, you will find that only the name variable is defined.
 This is because I cannot share the path easily, and it's kind of useless considering all the modules are inside the same file anyway.
 But, I did add an array argument 'args' to the require function, which allows you to add any variables of your liking to the vararg.

-* To silence warnings on modules you don't want the builder to check for, just add a comment with an exclamation mark in front of the require call
+* To silence warnings on modules you don't want the builder to check for, just add a comment with an exclamation mark in front of the require call.

 > Example: require("foo") --!

 ## Usage
-You can build a Lua bundle in a bash terminal using
+You can build a Lua bundle in a bash terminal using:
 ``
 cd SBundler;
 lua init.lua -i ../yourInitFile.lua -o ../outputFile.lua